russross/blackfriday/README.md

 Everything that was true of [blackfriday][5], might not be true for mmark anymore.

+Write RFCs using wiki-style markup ('mmark markdown') Mmark (written in Go) provides an advanced markdown dialect that processes a single file to produce internet-drafts in XML format.
+Internet-drafts written in mmark can produce XML2RFC v2 *and* XML2RFC v3 output.

 # Mmark

 Mmark is a fork of blackfriday which is a [Markdown][1] processor implemented in